Partisan divide returns in U.S. Congress on coronavirus next steps

 Governors in numerous states have closed non-essential businesses and taken other steps to try to slow the spread of the pathogen.

-Reporting by Sarah N. Lynch, Chris Sanders and Doina Chiacu in Washington; Editing by Will Dunham
+Reporting by Sarah N. Lynch, Chris Sanders, Doina Chiacu and Phil Stewart in Washington; Editing by Will Dunham and Diane Craft